-Experts at Western Psychiatric Institute and Clinic of UPMC are experienced in providing electroconvulsive therapy (ECT), which is considered the most common treatment for drug resistant depression.
+Experts at UPMC Western Psychiatric Hospital are experienced in providing electroconvulsive therapy (ECT), which is considered the most common treatment for drug resistant depression.

 ECT is a procedure under general anesthesia in which electric currents (delivered through paddles) are passed through the brain, intentionally triggering a brief seizure.
 ECT appears to cause changes in brain chemistry through yet unknown ways that can quickly reverse symptoms of certain mental illnesses, like severe depression.
 It often works when other treatments are unsuccessful.